blixt/geomys/README.md

 go get github.com/blixt/geomys
 ```

+## Concepts

+### Message

+A simple typed data structure (a simple Go struct / JSON object).

+### Handler

+A function which handles a message coming from the client.
+The handler has access to the interface and may send a
+message back to the client using the `Send` method.

+### Interface

+An interface between clients and the server.
+Usually there will be one `Interface` instance per client.
+The
+interface holds a stack of one or more handlers which handle the incoming messages from the client.

+The handler that is on the top of the stack will handle incoming messages.
+It may replace itself (`ReplaceHandler`),
+relinquish handling to the previous handler (`PopHandler`) or give control to another handler (`PushHandler`) which
+can then choose what to do with its control.

+The rationale behind this setup is to let the server move clients between states without having to create one large
+state machine.
+For example, if the client needs to authenticate itself, the server can push an auth handler which
+can then pop itself when authentication has been completed.

+### Server

+A very simple wrapper for a list of `Interface` instances, allowing sending to all interfaces simultaneously and
+cleaning up when an interface has been closed.

 ## WebSocket support

 This library is built with the web in mind, so it makes WebSocket connections easier.
 It uses a simple protocol for